 Pate, C. Marvin.
 40 Questions about the Historical Jesus.
 Grand Rapids, Mich.: Kregel, 2015.
 Pb.
 407 pp., $23.99.
 Link to Kregel

-But this torrent of monographs and articles as slowed recently.
-One factor is the demise of criteria of authenticity announced by Chris Keith and Anthony Le Donne.
-In fact, most scholars who attempt to do historical Jesus work today find themselves defending their method as much as employing it in their study of the Gospels.
-A second factor may be the rise of Theological Interpretation of Scripture (see a basic introduction, see Daniel J. Treier or Stephen Fowl).
-By using this approach to the Gospels, historical questions are less important (or completely unimportant) since the focus is at the canonical level rather than the historical level.
+Historical Jesus studies have fallen on hard times in the last few years.
+In the mid-1990s, there was a flurry of publications responding to the machinations of the Jesus Seminar.
+These responses were often called a “Third Quest” for the historical Jesus since they evoked the memory of Albert Schweitzer’s Quest for the Historical Jesus.
+Sometimes these responses were conservative, but many in the academy were uncomfortable with the minimalist Jesus produced by the Jesus Seminar.But this torrent of monographs and articles has slowed recently.
+One factor is the demise of the criteria of authenticity announced by Chris Keith and Anthony Le Donne.
+Most scholars who attempt to do historical Jesus work today find themselves defending their method as much as employing it in their study of the Gospels.
+A second factor may be the rise of the Theological Interpretation of Scripture (see a basic introduction, see Daniel J. Treier or Stephen Fowl).
+Using this approach to the Gospels, historical questions are less important (or completely unimportant) since the focus is at the canonical rather than the historical level.

 Pate answers several questions in this section on the history of the “quest for the historical Jesus” and the current state of the question.
-This section includes six chapters on our sources for studying historical Jesus, including the Old Testament, apocryphal gospels, oral tradition and archaeology.
+This section includes six chapters on our sources for studying historical Jesus, including the Old Testament, apocryphal gospels, oral tradition, and archaeology.
 Not surprisingly, Pate rejects apocryphal gospels as potential sources for the study of historical Jesus, stating clearly that the “New Testament is our sole authority” for a proper view of Jesus (95).
 He is also skeptical of the arguments against the reliability of Oral Tradition, although he restricts his comments to classical Form Criticism and does not discuss recent work on oral tradition from James Dunn or Francis Watson.

-In the third section of the book Pate covers the life and teaching of Jesus.
+In the third section of the book, Pate covers the life and teaching of Jesus.
 This is often the heart of historical Jesus studies.
-He begins with a short overview of why there are four accounts of Jesus life (Question 20).
+He begins with a short overview of why there are four accounts of Jesus’s life (Question 20).
 Typically this is the point where a historical Jesus study would survey the Synoptic Problem and offer an opinion on Markan priority and the (non)existence of a source document like Q, but Pate does not cover these issues except in passing.

 I think more could have been made of the historical value of Jesus’ miracles, especially since they are routinely rejected in classic historical Jesus studies as creations of the evangelists.
 He uses two pages for a chart of Jesus’ miracles in each of the Synoptic Gospels; this space ought to have been used to more fully develop the meaning of miracles in the Second Temple period (which is covered briefly) and to expand on the short sentence claiming miracles were part of Jewish Messianic expectations.
 A messiah who did not do miracles would have been more anachronistic than the Gospel’s presentation of Jesus as a miracle worker.
-This criticism is more aimed at the style of the book (forty short answers); Pate is constrained by the format of the book and cannot cover everything which might be important (in my opinion).
+This criticism is more aimed at the style of the book (forty short answers); the format of the book constrains Pate and cannot cover everything which might be important (in my opinion).

 The final section of the book concerns the death and resurrection of Jesus.
 The events surrounding the crucifixion are one of the more profitable areas of historical Jesus research since the events are narrated in all four Gospels as well as external sources.
 History and geography can be used to confirm the general flow of the story of the Gospels.
 Several of the questions in this section are historically plausible (the Triumphal entry, Temple action, crucifixion), although Pate includes a chapter on why Jesus died (question 36).
 This is not on the crucifixion as a historical event, but on the theological concept of substitutionary atonement.
 Remarkably he include the Pauline and General epistles, which seems odd for a book on the historical Jesus.

-Only two questions are devoted to the resurrection the ascension, events conservative readers will affirm as historical, although many historical Jesus scholars hesitate to comment on the resurrection and routinely ignore the ascension as a theological statement rather than historical reality.
+Only two questions are devoted to the resurrection and the ascension, events conservative readers will affirm as historical, although many historical Jesus scholars hesitate to comment on the resurrection and routinely ignore the ascension as a theological statement rather than a historical reality.

 I think a chapter on parables should have been included since the parables are usually the bedrock of Jesus’ teaching in historical Jesus studies, even in less-than-conservative circles.
-Pate uses parables in his chapter on the Kingdom of God, but the focus is on what the parables say about the kingdom, not whether they are verifiably the words of Jesus.
+Pate uses parables in his chapter on the Kingdom of God, but the focus is on what the parables say about the kingdom, not whether they are verifiable words of Jesus.

 NB: Thanks to Kregel Academic for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.